 Your company has settled on Plivo to handle its voice and messaging communications, and now it’s your job to start integrating Plivo into your company’s applications.
-Don’t worry — Plivo has an SDK to help you out.
-Let’s see how to send and receive messages through Plivo in a PHP application.
+Don’t worry — You can now send SMS in PHP using PHP SDK to help you out.
+You can use it write PHP applications that send and receive SMS messages.

 Send an SMS message

 Now you’re ready to start.
-Create a file called SendSMS.php and paste in this code:
+Create a file called SendSMS.php and paste into it this code.

-Note: If you’re using a Plivo trial account, you can send messages only to phone numbers that have been verified with Plivo.
-You can verify a phone number using the Sandbox Numbers page of the Console.
+Note: If you’re using a Plivo Trial account, you can send messages only to phone numbers that have been verified with Plivo.
+You can verify (sandbox) a phone number by going to the console’s Phone Numbers > Sandbox Numbers page.

 Receive an SMS message